overture-stack/score/README.md

 ## Documentation

-- :construction: Developer documentation [Wiki](https://github.com/overture-stack/score/wiki) :construction:
+- :construction: Developer documentation, including instructions for running Score from source can be found in the [Wiki](https://github.com/overture-stack/score/wiki) :construction:
 - For user documentation, including installation, configuration and usage guides, see the Overture websites [Score documentation page](https://www.overture.bio/documentation/score/)

 ## Support & Contributions